Our Story (1999-Present)

 Gill and Andy learn Dutch to perform Martha in Noorderzon Performing Arts Festival in Groningen.

 Following on from our 2005-6 Theatre in Schools project, we embark on Going Solo - a project funded by the National Lottery - to produce two solo performances for primary school children that will bring high quality, affordable theatre into classrooms.
-Our first show under the project is Kappa, written by Robert Alan Evans, and devised / performed by Andy Manley.
+Our first show under the project is Kappa, created by Gill, Rob and Andy.

 A Town Called Elsewhere